Results from Geocode Earth are organized into various types called layers.

 Neighbourhoods, unlike most other administrative layers, do not generally correspond to an officially recognized boundary (except in Australia, where they represent suburbs.

-There is often no consensus on the extent of neighbourhoods and their boundaries are often approximate.
+There is often no consensus on the extent of neighbourhood

-Geocode Earth always uses the British English spelling of neighbourhood.
+Geocode Earth always uses the British English spelling of neighbourhood